Bridging the Gap: Health Tech Company Trends

 In general, the commercial sales organizations (defined as customer-facing field reps) of digital health companies are half the size of the average pure technology company, but only about 20% the size of an average healthcare company.
 When it comes to revenue per headcount, digital health companies straddle the mark for revenue per field rep.

 While this is an encouraging statistic, the investment to obtain that revenue number becomes potentially problematic to fueling current and future growth.

 A depressed Expense to Revenue ratio, when revenues per rep are favorable, indicates a deficit on the numerator, or the expenses of the commercial organization.
 In particular, Alexander Group’s ongoing research indicates a deficit of investment in enablement tools, sales compensation, support resources and digital programs.
 While all of these factors may be in play, sales compensation seems to be a key driver.
 Compensation rates for field sellers in health tech companies typically lag technology rates while still producing similar revenue.

 While an efficient commercial organization is favorable now, low investments today may slow future growth in a growing and rapidly changing market.

-Behavioral and financial data prove it may be impossible to categorize health technology companies as pure healthcare or pure technology organizations.
+Behavioral and financial data prove it may be impossible to categorize digital health companies as pure healthcare or pure technology organizations.
 As a result, the unique factors of these organizations demand a novel approach when assessing commercial alignment and excellence.